tdstein/personal-blog/_posts/2019-07-02-how-to-build-a-simple-personal-website.md

 This will create a CNAME record in your repository the value you entered.

-### Wait

-Your website will be available at your domain once your DNS changes have been propagated.
-This can take a few minutes or a few hours.

 ### Configure Cloudflare

 1. Register an account on [Cloudlfare](https://cloudflare.com/)